tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 - Trading pairs are identified with a copy-by-value class :py:class:`tradeexecutor.state.identifier.TradingPairIdentifier` that encapsulates blockchain id, exchange id, :term:`ERC-20 tokens <ERC-20>` and their smart contract addresses which all are needed to uniquely refer to trading pairs in decentralised markets environments.
-This is one of the core challenges in decentralised markets, as assets cannot be simple referred by their three or four letter stock tickers.
+This is one of the core challenges in decentralised markets, as assets cannot be simply referred to by their three or four letter stock tickers.

 - :py:class:`tradeexecutor.strategy.trading_strategy_universe.TradingStrategyUniverse` contains all data that can go input to the trade.